Europe ETP News Older Than 1 year-If your looking for specific news, using the search function will narrow down the results

 view more

-September 24, 2020--The European Securities and Markets Authority (ESMA), the EU's securities markets regulator, has launched today a consultation on fees for benchmarks administrators under the BMR.
+December 22, 2020--The European Securities and Markets Authority (ESMA), the EU’s securities markets regulator, has today updated its Questions and Answers on the implementation of investor protection topics under the Market in Financial Instruments Directive and Regulation (MiFID II/ MiFIR).

 view more